The Future of Campus PolicingDescription

 - Joseph Farrow, chief of police, UC Davis

-- Kimberly King, psychology professor, Laney College
+- Kimberly King, professor, Laney College

 - John Pérez, chair, University of California Board of Regents